Travel7 minMay 15, 2026

 AirportO'Hare International Airport (ORD)

 October weather in Chicago can be unpredictable.
 Expect average highs of 16°C (61°F) and lows of 7°C (45°F).
 Mornings are typically cool and crisp, ideal for running, but be prepared for anything from warm sunshine to cold winds off Lake Michigan.
+See our analysis of how weather affects marathon performance to plan your pacing strategy around the forecast.

 The Venue: Grant Park